lanmarc77/esp-audio-book-player/README.md

 ## CBR/VBR
 Only fully supported are CBR encoded files.
 The player also plays VBR files but the displayed timestamps might be wrong.
 Without scanning the full file or implementing code for the various VBR indexes there is no way to determine a correlation of file position and time.
-The format handler functions takes a look at the first frame of a file to determine the bitrate and therefore the frame length of a file.
+The format handler functions take a look at the first frame of a file to determine the bitrate and therefore the frame length of a file.
+This data is then assumed to be valid for the whole file.

 ## Metadata
 No metadata of files is used.
 This includes chapter indexes, subtitles or cover pictures.